PerfectlySoft/PerfectDocs/guide/PostgreSQL.md

 }

 ```
-> Note that `.close()` is also valid and is functionaly equivalent to `.finish()`.
+> Note that `.close()` is also valid and is functionally equivalent to `.finish()`.
 It is included for syntax consistency with other connectors.

-### Getting the Status of a Conneciton
+### Getting the Status of a Connection

-After opening a connection you can see it's success status:
+After opening a connection you can see its success status:

 ``` swift
 let p = PGConnection()